 The answer cannot be: a provider whose infrastructure holds your clients' most sensitive financial information under standard API terms that predate your regulatory obligations.

-Wealth managers require SOVEREIGN AI™ — intelligence they own, govern, and trust.
+Wealth managers require AI CONTROL — intelligence they own, govern, and trust.
 Built on The Institutional AI Stack™ and orchestrated through OLTAIX™, where every recommendation is explainable, every client relationship is genuinely intelligent, and advisory AI answers to the institution and the clients it serves — not the platforms that power it.